decidim-archive/decidim-initiatives/README.md

 default session store or you might experience problems.

-Check the [Rails configuration guide](http://guides.rubyonrails.org/configuring.html#rails-general-configuration) in order to get instructions about changing the default session store:
+Check the [Rails configuration guide](http://guides.rubyonrails.org/configuring.html#rails-general-configuration) in order to get instructions about changing the default session store.

 ### Translations
 There are some legal texts that are adapted for Barcelona's city council.
 You should